AlanCortez1337/Discord-Bot-Python/README.md

 ### TARGET-PERSON

-This enviroment variable is meant for the "your" event listed below.
+This enviroment variable is meant for the ``ANNOYING "YOUR" EVENT`` listed below.
 Replace the ``TARGET-PERSON`` text with a discord id of a person you wish to trigger this event every time they type any correct form of "your". *This should be an int so do not include any quotes around this number.*

-An easy way to get someone's discord id is to type \@person'sID#1234 in a server which they are found in and discord should automatically display an arrangements of characters like <@!1231232131231231> when you send the message.
+An easy way to get someone's discord id is to type \@person#1234 in a server which they are found in and discord should automatically display an arrangements of characters like <@!1231232131231231> when you send the message.
 Just copy the number and that is how you get a person's discord id.
+Additionally, there is a way to go into discord developer mode which I suggest you do more research in if that is what you want to do.
 ## MAIN.PY

 This is where all the gross and "not-so-fun" parts are stored.
 We have our traditional *on_ready* alert, unique command prefix, unload, load, reload functions.
-Fairly self explanatory but if you are new the load functions are meant to update specific cog files in real time when we call them without needing to restart the entire bot.
+Fairly self explanatory but if you are new discord.py, the load functions are meant to update specific cog file without needing to restart the entire bot.

 **PLANS FOR FUTURE RELEASES::**
 - react with a 👍 when we call any of the load commands